 Drip Programs (also known as lead nurturing programs) are also located in the Automation section.
 Drip Marketing allows correspondence to be sent to the prospects on a specific list at specific intervals based on time or prospect activities.
 Use drip programs for ongoing marketing campaigns and to nurture leads that may not be sales-ready.
 Emails sent through drip programs will be recorded in the Prospect Profile as an activity.

 For examples of drip programs with images and best practices information, see Drip Program Sample Templates.
+If you want to master Pardot’s drip programs, take the Drip Programs eLearning course here.

 - Navigate to Marketing > Automation > Drip Programs